milangohil24-oss/MEDXAI_FULL/MEDXAI-FULL/README.md

 VITE_API_BASE_URL=http://127.0.0.1:8000
 ```

-An example configuration is already provided in:
+An example configuration is provided in:

 ```text
 frontend/.env.example